aloistr/swisseph/ephe/astlistn.md

 ## Minor Planet Names: Alphabetical List

 This is an alphabetical listing of the names of the numbered minor planets.
-It was last updated on 19-dec-2023
+It was last updated on 24 Feb 2024

 A click on an asteroid name leads to a Nasa-JPL page with orbital details about the named asteroid.
 This JPL page opens in a separate